daujerrine/trash/haskell.md

 ```

-## 13.2 The `filter` function
+## 13.3 The `filter` Function

-The filter function, as the name may suggest, filter things from a
+The filter function, as the name may suggest, filters things from a
 list.
 It takes a function that returns a truth value and operates it
 on each element of a list.
 If the function returns true for an element,
 then that element is accepted into the new list that `filter` will
 return.

 ```
-Example 13.3:
+Example 13.4:

 This statement will get odd numbers between 1 and 20: